javascript-tutorial/en.javascript.info/6-async/05-async-await/article.md

 }
 ```

 The word "async" before a function means one simple thing: a function always returns a promise.
-If the code has `return <non-promise>` in it, then JavaScript automatically wraps it into a resolved promise with that value.
+Even If a function actually returns a non-promise value, prepending the function definition with the "async" keyword directs Javascript to automatically wrap that value in a resolved promise.

 For instance, the code above returns a resolved promise with the result of `1`, let's test it: